 Emma has confirmed that it will include long term savings goals soon, so you can see your progress and track it over a longer period (currently you can only track month by month).
 More rewards will be added over time as Emma is in weekly discussions with new providers.

 Emma vs Yolt vs Money Dashboard

 Yolt was launched in the UK in 2017 and Money Dashboard was founded in 2010.
 Like Emma, both access your information in 'read-only' mode.
-Yolt and Money Dashboard boast around half a million users while Emma currently has just over 100,000.
+Yolt and Money Dashboard boast around half a million users while Emma is less well known.
 There is very little to choose between Yolt, Money Dashboard and Emma in terms of overall features but I find the overall user experience is better with Emma, for instance, I rarely have to re-categorise a payment which is a frustration with Yolt.
 Users have reported a delay of up to 4 or 5 days in transactions showing on Money Dashboard and they also use your data to provide insight for market research companies, something that Emma has confirmed they do not do and have no intention of doing.

 Money Dashboard and Yolt look more like a budgeting app should but for me, Emma does a better job overall.
 Interestingly, when I questioned Edoardo Moreni about his competitors, while Yolt and Money Dashboard inevitably came up in conversation, it was 'Cleo', the AI chatbot that he is most fearful of.